Electricity and gas: meter 7 June 2022 • 10 Reactions • 6 minutes

-Choosing to have a dual meter at home can offer several benefits.
-The first is consuming during off-peak hours respecting the time periods.
+In Belgium, choosing to have a dual meter at home can offer several benefits on a few conditions.
+The first one is to consume during off-peak hours, therefore respecting the time periods.

-The dual meter is the most widespread type of electricity meter in Wallonia.
+The dual meter is the most widespread type of electricity meter in Belgium.
 But do you know exactly how it works?
-Do you know if day/night tariffs are cheaper than conventional tariffs?
-To find out, keep reading!
+Do you know if day/night rates are cheaper than conventional rates?
+To find out, keep on reading!

 If you currently have a standard meter and would like to replace it with dual one, you must address your distribution system operator (DSO).
-In addition to transporting electricity to households from the high-voltage grid managed by Elia, it is responsible for several technical services.
-These include commissioning, increasing meter power, new connections to the local electricity grid, and, therefore, also changing the meter.
+In addition to transporting electricity to households from the high-voltage grid (managed by Elia), it is responsible for several technical services.
+These include commissioning, increasing meter power, new connections to the local electricity grid, and, therefore, also replacing the meter.

 In addition, once the dual meter is activated, you must adapt your consumption habits.
-From now on, you must use your washing machine, dryer and dishwasher at nights and at weekends!
+From now on, you must use your washing machine, dryer and dishwasher at night and during weekends!
 Otherwise, the benefits of the day/night contract are lost, as is the prospect of paying less.

-Peak and off-peak hours are calculated differently depending on the distribution system operators.
+Peak and off-peak hours are calculated differently depending on the distribution system operators and sometimes on the postal codes.
 If you do not know which DSOs operate in your area, you can use our tool and then contact the organization in question to find out the established periods.

-If you live in the Brussels area, you will find the list of municipalities and peak and off-peak periods on the Sibelga website (PDF).
+If you live in the Brussels Region, you will find the list of municipalities and peak and off-peak periods on the Sibelga website (PDF).

 Unfortunately, it is not possible enjoy a time period other than the one established by your DSO.
 Remember, therefore, to stick to it by setting your devices to valid off-peak hours.

 Note that bank holidays that fall on a weekday are not considered off-peak hours but as peak hours.
 However, when they are at weekends, off-peak rates are valid.